 Sometimes, the shower doesn’t have enough natural light.
 A window in your shower stall isn’t for everyone, especially if you don’t want to put your morning routine on display!
 This can be a bit of a problem in smaller spaces or bathrooms set into the eaves.

 Rather than worrying about lighting above your shower and the electrical troubles that can bring, be creative instead!
 Take advantage of the layout and install a skylight in the roof above your shower!
 This will allow you both natural light and your privacy.
 This can work whether you have a low or high ceiling in your bathroom.

 Two for One Shower

-Two shower heads would increases the amount of water you receive during a typical shower, allowing you to feel like you’re having a treat as you get clean.
-This is also a great choice in a long or large shower to fill up the space.
+Two showerheads would increase the amount of water you receive during a typical shower, allowing you to feel like you’re having a treat as you get clean.
+This is also a great choice in a long or large shower to fill up space.
 Or you can even just enjoy twice as much water on your own.

 Take a Seat

 Either for mobility or comfort, a seat in your shower can be a great design choice.
 It can be incorporated into the design of your wet room in the same tiling for a beautiful feature.
 If you have a window in your shower, why not make it a window seat?
 Once it’s tiled, it’ll be safe to enjoy the view while you have a wash.

 Your seat can also be used as a way to introduce some decor into your shower.
 Add some candles for some romance or plants for whimsy.
 Just remember to account for the water of your shower.
 Artificial plants might be the ticket if it’s directly under the spray!

 A wet room gives you an entire room that’s dedicated to getting clean.
 If you like that idea, but want a bit of the familiar, see about installing a glass wall.
 This will separate your shower slightly, but without the door, it won’t close it off!
 This provides some definition but you won’t lose the benefits of your wet room.
 It’s like a walk-in closet for your bathroom!